 It can be very difficult to realize that you have snakes on your property until the problem becomes more severe.
 Snakes can hide in confined spaces, and prefer avoiding contact with humans.
 Snakes do leave behind a few signs of their presence, including shed skins.
-They can cause damage to structures, where they have created their nests.
+They can cause damage to structures where they have created their nests, and some types of snakes are more dangerous than others.
 If you find a snake in or around your home or business, do not try to handle it or kill it yourself; it’s time to call a snake exterminator.

 Knowing if you have a snake problem

 Snakes are elusive and it can be hard to spot them.
-However, there are several indications that signal you may have an unwelcome snake in your yard or property:
+However, there are several indications that signal you may have invasive snakes in your yard or property:

 - The most telltale sign of a snake problem is shed skin.
 Snakes shed up to eight times per year, depending on the climate and the age of the snake.